HardikNegi9/Blog-Generator/README.md

 ## 🎯 Project Overview

-Welcome to the **Blog Generator** project!
-This project leverages advanced AI tools and workflows to generate blog content from YouTube video transcripts.
-Whether you provide a YouTube URL or a title, the application extracts transcripts, plans a structured blog outline, writes individual sections, and synthesizes them into a complete blog post.
+Welcome to the Blog Generator project!
+This project leverages advanced AI tools and workflows to generate blog content from a given title.
+Simply provide a title, and the application will craft a structured blog outline, write detailed sections, and synthesize them into a complete blog post.

 ## ✨ Features